 It’s extremely important that your press release is free of grammatical errors, uses high-quality images, and has correct data to substantiate its claims and information it provides to its readers.

 All it takes is one time to break the trust of your readers and you can lose them forever.
-So it’s important you relay truthful information and present it in a high quality and professional manner without a hard leaning bias.
+So it’s important you relay truthful information and present it in a high quality manner without a hard leaning bias.

 Consumers have evolved to be intelligent and they will be able to tell whether or not what you are presenting is fact or fiction.